Biotechnology Degree Programs

 • Western Association of Schools and Colleges (WASC)

 Finally, another essential component prospective students should be aware of is whether an online school located in a different state has received authorization to offer degrees to out-of-state students.
 The formal term for this is “state authorization.”
 Since each state reaches separate agreements with other states, programs may not be available to students in all locations.
-It’s also common for tuition to cost more for out-of-state students as opposed to in-state students.
+It’s also common for tuition to cost more for out-of-state students than for in-state students.

 Farheen Gani